-To obtain specific admissions requirements on how to apply to Graduate School, prospective students should visit this page: https://www.uab.edu/cas/psychology/graduate-programs/medical-clinical-psychology
+To obtain specific instructions for how to apply to the graduate concentration in Medical/Clinical Psychology, prospective students should visit this page: https://www.uab.edu/cas/psychology/graduate-programs/medical-clinical-psychology

 The Medical/Clinical Psychology specialization places strong emphasis on integration of biological and behavioral sciences.
 Thus, the research and clinical training that the program provides assumes an undergraduate background in both psychology and life science.
 The program engages students in continued pursuit of knowledge and skill fundamental to research and clinical practice.
 In addition, students focus their research and a clinical training in one or more of the several areas of clinical and health psychology that the program emphasizes, and pursue advanced scientific and applied coursework, clinical practica, and directed research activities that culminate in the doctoral dissertation.